A Classification Scheme for X-ray Bright Type Ia Supernova Remnants Based on Their Circumstellar Interaction: Conclusions

 Putting all this information together leads us to the following conclusions:

-\begin{itemize} \item Roughly half of SN Ia progenitors do not substantially modify their surroundings on $\sim$pc scales.
-This groups leads to SN Ia with varying luminosities within the normal range, and includes at least some likely products of double detonation explosions in sub-\mch\ WDs. \item The other half of SN Ia progenitors do show evidence for modified environments, and can be further divided in two distinct groups. \item Approximately 35\% of SN Ia progenitors leave behind enough high density material to affect the bulk dynamics of their SNRs.
+\begin{itemize} \item Roughly half ($\sim55$ \%) of SN Ia progenitors do not substantially modify their surroundings on $\sim$pc scales.
+This group leads to SN Ia with varying luminosities within the normal range, and includes at least one likely product of a double detonation explosion in a sub-\mch\ WD. \item The other half of SN Ia progenitors do show evidence for modified environments, and can be further divided in two distinct groups. \item Approximately 30\% of SN Ia progenitors leave behind enough high density material to affect the bulk dynamics of their SNRs.
 There is some evidence to suggest that this group might be associated with near-Chandrasekhar mass progenitors produced in younger stellar populations, which likely lose mass as a byproduct of the accretion process.
 This could be in the form of sustained or intermittent slow outflows ejected from the system over a long period of time, or more rapid common envelope episodes that take place shortly before the SN. \item Approximately 15\% of SN Ia progenitors excavate large low density cavities, likely through an accretion-related process that ejects fast and sustained outflows from the vicinity of the WD.

 \end{itemize}

 \software{ \texttt{astropy} \citep{astropy_collaboration_astropy_2013,astropy_collaboration_astropy_2018,astropy_collaboration_astropy_2022}, \texttt{ChN} \citep{ellison_particle_2007,ellison_efficient_2010, lee_generalized_2012,lee_cr-hydro-nei_2013,lee_reverse_2014,lee_modeling_2015,patnaude_role_2010,patnaude_impact_2017,martinez-rodriguez_chandrasekhar_2018,jacovich_grid_2021}, \texttt{Numpy} \citep{harris_array_2020}, \texttt{Matplotlib} \citep{hunter_matplotlib_2007}, \texttt{Pandas} \citep{mckinney_data_2010}, \texttt{PyAtomDB} (\url{https://atomdb.readthedocs.io/en/master/index.html}), \texttt{SciPy} \citep{virtanen_scipy_2020} }